 1. Automatic Order Fulfillment

-Automatic order fulfillment means the process is automated.
+Automatic order fulfillment means you don’t have to sit in front of your computer when you receive an order – because the fulfillment process is automated.
 This process only makes sense if:

 - You are using a Third Party fulfillment service